 Deriving its name from the Greek word for blue, sapphire used to refer to any blue stone.
 By the late 1800’s, the sapphire and ruby were recognized as gem varieties of corundum.
 Today sapphire has become the collective name for all colors of the corundum family other than the red ruby.
 To avoid confusion, each stone’s color is used before the word sapphire.
 Sapphire, a variety of corundum, comes in all colors except red (the red variety being known as ruby), but is especially popular in deep blue.
 Fancy colored sapphires including pink, green, orange, and golden yellow are magnificent in any jewelry.

-Rose Gold Pink Sapphire Skeleton Key$995.00 Add to cart
+Pink Sapphire in Modern Rose Gold Bezel Necklace$2,395.00 Add to cart

 One last legend, the star sapphire has been called “the stone of destiny”; its three crossed lines represented faith, hope, and destiny.